wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 ---
 layout: post
-title: "How to contribute to Salesforce Non-profits"
+title: "How to contribute to a Non-profit using Salesforce"
-excerpt: "How the Salesforce Benefit corp benefits non-profits, technically"
+excerpt: "An example of a document for volunteers of technical talent"
 tags: [salesforce]
 image:
 # feature: hands-up-1900x500-56276.jpg